runmat-org/runmat/crates/runmat-lexer/README.md

 - Apostrophe vs string: extreme adjacency cases across `...` continuation and `%` comments are covered by tests; a few rare permutations may still be added as seeds (parser semantics unaffected).
 - Block comments are intentionally non-nesting; any future change would be a parser/runtime decision, not lexing.
-- Command-form is resolved in the parser; lexer’s role is complete for milestone.
+- Command-form is resolved in the parser; lexer's role is complete for milestone.

 ## Crate integration